Sonny Gray: Minor leagues (2011–2013)

-Gray was selected 18th overall by the Oakland Athletics in the 2011 MLB Draft.
+Gray was selected 18th overall by the Oakland Athletics in the 2011 MLB draft.
 He elected to forgo his senior year at Vanderbilt, and signed with Oakland for a $1.54 million signing bonus.
-After he signed, the Athletics assigned Gray to the Midland RockHounds of the Class AA Texas League.
+After he signed, the Athletics assigned Gray to the Midland RockHounds of the Double-A Texas League.
 The next year, Gray began his season with Midland.
-There, he posted a 4.14 ERA before being promoted to the Sacramento River Cats of the Class AAA Pacific Coast League, where he struggled in his only start.
+There, he posted a 4.14 ERA before being promoted to the Sacramento River Cats of the Triple-A Pacific Coast League, where he struggled in his only start.

 To start the 2013 season, Gray returned to the River Cats, where he posted a 2.81 ERA and was selected to start the Triple-A All-Star Game for the Pacific Coast League.

 Major leagues (2013–2017)

 On July 10, 2013, Gray was called up to replace Dan Straily, who had been optioned to Triple-A. He made his first major league appearance out of the bullpen, in relief of Jerry Blevins, against the Pittsburgh Pirates in Pittsburgh.
 Gray pitched two innings, tallying three strikeouts and allowing a single hit.
 He allowed neither a run nor a walk.
 Gray made a second relief appearance nine days later against the Los Angeles Angels of Anaheim but was then sent back down to the minors.

 Gray was recalled again by the Athletics on August 10, and made his first Major League start against Mark Buehrle and the Toronto Blue Jays in Toronto.
 This was supposed to be just a spot start in Tommy Milone's place in the rotation after Milone's struggles and subsequent option down to Triple-A Sacramento.
 However, Gray would later become a fixture in the A's rotation as the fifth starter.
 Gray's first major league win came against Erik Bedard and the Houston Astros in his home debut.
 He pitched 8 shutout innings to earn a 5–0 win.
 On September 22, Gray pitched and won the AL West Division-clinching game against the Minnesota Twins.
 He finished the regular season, going 5–3 in 12 games (10 starts) with a 2.67 ERA, striking out 67 in 64 innings.

 On October 5, Gray started Game 2 of the American League Division Series against Justin Verlander and the Detroit Tigers.
-In a no-decision effort, he pitched 8 scoreless innings before a 9th inning walk-off hit by Stephen Vogt resulted in a 1–0 Oakland win.
+In a no-decision effort, he pitched eight scoreless innings before a 9th inning walk-off hit by Stephen Vogt resulted in a 1–0 Oakland win.
 In a surprise move, Gray was elected to start Game 5 over Bartolo Colón.
-Facing Justin Verlander, Gray pitched 5+ innings, giving up 6 hits and 3 runs, getting the loss in the 3–0 game.
+Facing Justin Verlander, Gray pitched 5+ innings, giving up six hits and three runs, getting the loss in the 3–0 game.